-403.136.4 Draindown.
+403.11.7 Draindown.
 Evidence of asphalt binder separation or draindown at delivery will be cause for rejection.

-6

-403.13.5 Shoulder Substitution.
-When a Sec 403 mixture is specified for traffic lanes, the same mixture may be used for the adjacent shoulder, subject to the density requirements in Sec 403.5.2.
+403.11.8 Defective Mixture.
+Any mixture that becomes loose and broken, mixed with dirt or is in any way defective shall be removed and replaced with fresh, hot mixture, which shall be compacted to conform with the surrounding area.
+Any area showing an excess or deficiency of asphalt binder shall be removed and replaced.

-403.14 6Spot Wedging and Leveling Course.
+403.11.9 Spot Wedging and Leveling Course.
 The engineer will specify the locations and thickness of spot wedging and the thickness of leveling course to obtain the smoothest possible riding surface.
 This procedure may result in spot wedging operations over small areas with feather-edging at high points and ends of wedge areas.
 Rigid control of the placement thickness of the leveling course shall be required.
 Leveling course, consisting of a layer of asphaltic concrete of variable thickness used to superelevate curves and eliminate irregularities in the existing base, shall be spread uniformly to the specified profile grade and cross section.
 The mixture shall be uniformly spread and compacted, with only minor segregation as accepted by the engineer.
 Type SP125 or finer mixtures, as applicable, shall be used for the spot wedging and for the leveling course.

-6
+403.11.10 Base Widening.
+All base widening shall be constructed in accordance with Sec 401.5.2.1 and subsections.

-403.16 Compaction.
+403.11.11 Compaction.
 After the asphaltic mixture has been spread, struck off and surface irregularities adjusted, the asphaltic mixture shall be compacted thoroughly and uniformly by rolling to obtain the required compaction while the mixture is in a workable condition.
 Excessive rolling, to the extent of aggregate degradation, will not be permitted.
 A pneumatic tire roller shall be used as the initial or intermediate roller on any course placed as a single lift, as a wedge or leveling course.
 Rollers shall not be used in the vibratory mode when the mixture temperature is below 225 F. When warm mix technology is used, as approved by the engineer, rollers shall not be used in the vibratory mode when the mixture temperature is below 200 F .